Challenges Selling Solutions for Cyber Risk

 • Risk perception is too low to have enough value to invest in a solution

-I left out things like “I don’t have a budget for this”, “this is bad timing”, and other very common and expected objections.
-To keep it short, I wholeheartedly believe those still tie back to the risk perception being too low.
+Side note: I left out things like “I don’t have a budget for this”, “this is bad timing”, and other very common and expected objections.
+To keep it short, those often tie back to the risk perception being too low.

 Want to Overcome These Challenges and Sell More?